BrendaHaight/e-commerce/README.md

 ## Walkthrough Video

-A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met can be found here.
+A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met can be found [here](Demonstration.mp4)
-<video controls src="20240619-1818-03.3186635.mp4" title="Demonstration"></video>

 ## License